nullpub/hkts/README.md

 ## Conventions

-This library focuses first on implementing [static-land](https://github.com/fantasyland/static-land) type classes for a given Algebraic Data Type (ie. Either or Option) first.
-These type class instances are then exported from the ADT's namespace (eg. `import { Monad } from 'https://deno.land/x/hkts/option.ts'`).
+This library focuses first on implementing [static-land](https://github.com/fantasyland/static-land) type classes for a given Algebraic Data Type (ie. Either or Option).
+These type class modules are then exported from the ADT's namespace (eg. `import { Monad } from 'https://deno.land/x/hkts/option.ts'`).

 With the exception of instance constructors (ie. getShow or getSemigroup) other ADT functions should all be pipeable.
-For functions that derive from type class modules, like `chain` or `map`, there are helpers in `type-classes.ts` that will generate the pipeable versions for you.
+For functions that derive from type class modules, like `chain` or `map`, there are helpers in `derivations.ts` that will generate the pipeable versions for you.

 For good examples of the above conventions look at the `either.ts` or `option.ts`.